Codeception/codeception.github.com/_posts/2012-06-19-testing-webservices.markdown

 1. [Download](http://codeception.com/thanks.html) archive.

-2. Execute it with PHP.
+2. Execute it with PHP `php codecept.phar`

-`php codecept.phar`

 Now you can start generating a test suite with  `php codecept.phar bootstrap` or execute existing tests with `php codecept.phar run`.